jbarratt/serialized-hugo/content/post/2020/effective_tech_diagrams/index.md

 This post is the result of trying to ask the question -- "can we do better?"

+As a short aside, technical diagrams aren't incredibly unique, and much can be learned from others working on "effective visualization".
+For example, not all lessons are totally portable to system and process visualization, but much of what [Edward Tufte](https://www.edwardtufte.com/tufte/) spent his life developing is very relevant.
+For a good high level firehose of some of the ideas, this [slide presentation](https://perso.telecom-paristech.fr/eagan/class/ces-ds/notes/4—Tufte-Design.pdf) is pretty approachable.
+(Thanks to [Bob Marshall](https://twitter.com/flowchainsensei/status/1228098886348263425) for the reminder.)

+What's captured here includes advice from Tufte, as well as many others, that's focused on the particular domain of technology systems and processes.

 # General Guidelines

 Diagrams come in many types, and can communicate many different things.
 The second part of this post explores some specific types of diagrams.
 However, across all types, there are some general guidelines which can universally improve communication effectiveness.

 ## Guideline #1: Limit Complexity Per Diagram